Opportunity-Estimator-EpiSurveillance/leos.opportunity.estimator/README.md

 # Notification Opportunity Estimator
 Method to generate estimates based on notification opportunity profile.

-Function \code{apply.leos.method} applies the following method for the estimates:
+Function apply.leos.method applies the following method for the estimates:
 Notification delay modelling
 by Leo Bastos